 - Nutrition professionals (RD, CNS, CN, and others with advanced degrees from accredited universities)

 - Registered nurses

-Practitioners completing this course gain several new skills:
+Practitioners completing this course gain several new skills, including:

 IFM is excited to offer this unique learning experience to nutrition professionals and other practitioners who are hungry for guidance in implementing and personalizing therapeutic dietary interventions for clients and patients.
-Personalized nutrition is a relatively low-cost, accessible way to implement Functional Medicine, and it has the potential to greatly improve health outcomes for individuals.
-By training practitioners in IFM’s methodology for food plan personalization, we hope to increase the availability of practitioners who are trained in tailoring nutrition plans to best meet the needs of clients and patients that provide the best possible health outcomes
+Personalized nutrition is a relatively low-cost, accessible way to implement functional medicine, and it has the potential to greatly improve health outcomes for individuals.
+By training practitioners in IFM’s methodology for food plan personalization, we hope to increase the availability of practitioners who are trained in tailoring nutrition plans to best meet the needs of clients and patients to provide the best possible health outcomes.